Leonberger Health Care & Feeding

 Cataracts affect nearly 3% of the breed, according to the club survey.
 Eyelid abnormalities (entropion and ectropion) also occur regularly in Leos.

 Allergies cause itchy skin and can lead to bacterial skin infections (pyoderma).
-Ear infections are common due to all the hair in the ear canals.

 Blood-clotting disease (von Willebrand's) occurs in Leonbergers.
 Chronic diarrhea can be caused by food intolerances or colitis.